 This approach is designed to:

-- identify and assess potential risk areas in our UK supply chain;
+identify and assess potential risk areas in our UK supply chain;

 mitigate the risk of slavery and human trafficking occurring in the supply chain;

-- monitor potential risk areas in the supply chain; and
+monitor potential risk areas in the supply chain; and

 provide adequate protection to whistle blowers.

-Following a review of the effectiveness of the steps taken in the previous financial year to prevent modern slavery or human trafficking occurring in our business and UK supply chain, we intend to take the following further steps during the course of the 2019 financial year:
+Following a review of the effectiveness of the steps taken in the previous financial year to prevent modern slavery or human trafficking occurring in our business and supply chain, we intend to take the following further steps during the course of the 2020 financial year: